fysoul17/firebase_auth_simplify/README.md

 {error: {codePrefix: auth, errorInfo: {code: auth/insufficient-permission, message: Permission iam.serviceAccounts.signBlob is required to perform this operation on service account projects/-/serviceAccounts/YOUR_PROJECT_NAME@appspot.gserviceaccount.com.; Please refer to https://firebase.google.com/docs/auth/admin/create-custom-tokens for more details on how to use and troubleshoot this feature.}}}
 ```
 [Grant permission](https://stackoverflow.com/a/54066988/12567737) in console.

+Lastly, as this uses external call, you need to change your plan to 'Blaze'.
+Otherwise, you will get 500 error.

 ## Usage